lecritch/Cene-Image-Classification/README.md

 The training set (and thus, validation set) classes were fairly balanced.
 We can visualize this as follows:

 ![class balance bar graph](figures/num_imgs_per_scene.png)

+We see from this bar graph that we have relatively balanced classes with the mountain class containing the highest number of images and sea class containing the least.